FDio/csit/docs/ietf/draft-vpolak-mkonstan-bmwg-mlrsearch-01.md

 specifically software based implementations of NFV data planes.
 Using [RFC2544] in the experience of the authors yields often not repetitive and not replicable end results due to a large number of factors that are out of scope for this draft.
-MLRsearch aims to address this chalenge and define a common (standard?) way to evaluate NFV packet throughput performance that takes into account varying characteristics of NFV systems under test.
+MLRsearch aims to address this challenge and define a common (standard?) way to evaluate NFV packet throughput performance that takes into account varying characteristics of NFV systems under test.